 + Become a coach in your subject area

 + Go on to doctoral studies in education or train as a school administrator

 Benefits of our Master of Arts in Teaching program:

 + A professional degree that culminates with a Capstone Project

-+ Can be completed in as little as eight months, or during summers only
++ Can be completed in as few as six months

 + Faculty members are highly qualified professors and educational leaders

 + Includes individualized learning based on your choice of topics

 + Small class sizes

 + Admission every summer term